Advertisement

 What is Autism: An In-Depth Exploration

-In recent years, autism has become the focus of many discussions across various fields of interest.
-Even in the past two decades, research has expanded and provided a far greater understanding of the condition.
-However, much remains unknown.
+In recent years, autism has been at the center of many conversations across various fields.
+Over the last two decades, research has greatly expanded our understanding of the condition, though there’s still a lot we don’t know.

-Autism spectrum disorder affects everyone in different ways, though some specific symptoms manifest in most people.
-Difficulties with social interactions struggles to understand nonverbal communication, and the need to perform certain repetitive behaviors all appear regularly.
-However, they differ in severity, when they start, and whether other issues are also present.
+Autism spectrum disorder affects everyone differently, though certain symptoms show up in most cases.
+Difficulties with social interactions, struggles to understand nonverbal communication, and repetitive behaviors are common.
+However, the severity, timing, and presence of other issues vary from person to person.

-Few topics are as complex and variable as autism.
-Not only is it difficult to research, but we are always discovering more about it.
-To understand autism, it's best to take a deep dive into each of its many aspects and break them down.
+Autism is incredibly complex and variable.
+It’s hard to research, and we’re constantly discovering more about it.
+To truly understand autism, it’s best to dive deep into its many aspects and break them down.

 Autism: a basic definition